tmalik258/Image-Resizer-and-Converter/README.md

 ## Features

-- Resizes images to a default size of 1000x1000 pixels.
+- Resizes images to a maximum size of 5000x5000 pixels (maintains aspect ratio).
-- Converts images to `.webp` format.
+- Converts images to multiple formats: WebP (default), PNG, JPG, or JPEG.
-- The size and format can be easily customized in the script.
+- Adjustable image quality settings (1-100, default: 95).
+- Automatic handling of transparency for JPG/JPEG formats (converts RGBA to RGB with white background).
+- Command-line interface for easy customization.

 ## Requirements